Camden County Police Department: Ambassadors

 On June 20, 2013, the Camden County Board of Chosen Freeholders approved the addition of a private force of civilian ambassadors to provide a security presence and serve as the eyes and ears of the police department in Camden's downtown shopping district.
 A contract was entered with the private security firm AlliedBarton to provide 70 to 100 ambassadors when state funds become available.

 Crime in Camden

 For many years, Camden had one of the highest homicide rates in the nation.
 However, crime in Camden has fallen considerably since 2012.

 In 2004, 2005, and 2009, Camden was ranked America's "most dangerous city" by CQ Press, which ranks cities based on reported murder, rape, robbery, aggravated assault, burglary, and motor vehicle theft data.

 In 2008, Camden had 2,333 violent crimes for every 100,000 residents, compared to the national rate of 455.

 On October 29, 2012, the FBI announced Camden was ranked first in violent crime per capita of cities with over 50,000 residents, surpassing Flint, Michigan.
 That year, there were 67 homicides in Camden.

 By 2019, homicides had declined to 25, a 63% decrease.
 This coincided with wide-ranging reforms by the new police department.

+By 2022, overall crime rates had declined even further still, although the murder rate had increased slightly, to its 2016 levels, after falling in both 2020 and 2021, as the city (and country more generally) reopened following the height of both the COVID-19 pandemic, and persistent tensions surrounding the 2020 presidential election; the overall count of non-violent crimes committed within city limits also returned to its 2019 levels by the end of 2022, somewhat offsetting the continued drop in violent crime in the city generally under its new police force that kept overall crime rates near 50-year lows.